Chow-chow (food)

-Chow-chow (also spelled chowchow or chow chow) is a North American pickled relish.
+Chow-chow (also spelled chowchow or chow chow) is a pickled dish popular in North America whose origins are unclear.
+Some suggest an origin in the American South, while other sources suggest it originated in Canada and was brought south by the Acadians who migrated to the American South after being expelled from the Maritimes in the mid-1700s; another theory is that it originated from Chinese railway workers.

 History

-Possibly chow-chow found its way to the Southern United States during the expulsion of the Acadian people from Nova Scotia and their settlement in Louisiana.
-It is eaten by itself or as a condiment on fish cakes, mashed potatoes, biscuits and gravy, pinto beans, hot dogs, hamburgers and other foods.
-Southern food historian John Egerton cited a connection to relish recipes of Chinese rail workers in the 19th century.
+Made primarily of chopped green tomatoes, onions, cabbage, and seasonal peppers (though carrots, cauliflower, beans, and peas are sometimes included), chow-chow is a pickled relish eaten by itself or as a condiment on fish cakes, mashed potatoes, biscuits and gravy, pinto beans, hot dogs, hamburgers and other foods.

 Preparation

 An early 20th-century American recipe for chow chow was made with cucumbers, onions, cauliflower and green peppers left overnight in brine, boiled in (cider) vinegar with whole mustard seed and celery seeds, then mashed into a paste with mustard, flour and turmeric.

 Regional variations

-Its ingredients vary considerably, depending on whether it is the "Northern" (primarily Pennsylvanian) or "Southern" variety, as well as separate (and likely the original) Canadian variety, prevalent in the Maritimes.
+Its ingredients vary considerably, depending on whether it is the "Northern" (primarily Pennsylvanian) or "Southern" variety, as well as separate Canadian variety, prevalent in the Maritimes where it is called "chow."
 The former is made from a combination of vegetables, mainly green and red tomatoes, onions, carrots, beans of various types, asparagus, cauliflower and peas.
 The latter is entirely or almost entirely green tomatoes or cabbage.
 These ingredients are pickled in a canning jar.
 After preserving, chow-chow is served cold, often as a condiment or relish.

-Chow-chow has become regionally associated with the Southern United States, Pennsylvania, New Mexico, the Appalachian Mountains, and the Maritime provinces of Canada.
-The recipes vary greatly; some varieties are sweeter than others.
-Pennsylvania chow-chow, known by the Wos-Wit brand, is generally much sweeter than the Southern varieties.